How to Change the Ignition Coil in Your Portable Generator Step-By-Step Guide

 • New ignition coil

-• needle nose pliers
+• Needle nose pliers

-• Safety goggles
+• Safety gloves & goggles

-Step 2: Access the Ignition Coil
+Step 1: Access the Ignition Coil

 ignition coil replacement

-That’s done Now, take a look at your generator engine flywheel cooling cover.
+Now, take a look at your generator engine flywheel cooling cover.
 You’ll find either 4 or 5 bolts holding it on.
 Grab a 10-millimeter socket, remove these bolts, and if needed, use a flathead screwdriver to remove any wire clips.
 Once you’ve got those off, you can take off the engine shroud and the recoil housing.

-Step 3: Disconnect the Wires
+Step 2: Unscrew the Wires Boot

-Disconnect the wires connector and make sure to free the wires from any tabs that are holding them in place.
+Disconnect the wire connector and make sure to free the wires from any tabs that are holding them in place.
 These may include the spark plug wire and one wire connecting the ignition switch or electrical connections.

 Gently disconnect these wires, making sure to remember their positions for reconnection later.

-Step 4: Remove the Old Ignition Coil
+Step 3: Remove the Old Ignition Coil

 With the wires disconnected, you’re ready to remove the old ignition coil.
 There are two (2) bolts holding it in place.
-Grab your trusty 10-millimeter socket again, and use it to remove those bolts.
+Grab your trusty 10-millimeter socket again and use it to remove those bolts.

 Loosen the spark plug wire from the insulator and thread it back through the gap in the carburetor housing.
 This will allow you to fully remove the old ignition coil.

-Step 5: Install the New Ignition Coil
+Step 4: Install the New Ignition Coil

-Step 6: Adjust the Gap (Coil to Flywheel)
+Step 5: Adjust the Gap (Coil to Flywheel)

 The most important setting when adjusting the ignition coil to the flywheel on a portable generator is the air gap between the ignition coil and the flywheel magnet.